 But there are still some quieter places for all the family to chill such as Holbox Island, protected with mangroves and lovely beaches, marine wildlife and birds.
 Akumal has white sands, coral reef and warm waters rich in marine life, including turtles (and even a water-theme park for those that absolutely must make a splash).
 There are also a number of ‘natural parks’ such as Xel-Ha, Xcaret and Actun Chen where water activities take place alongside zip-wiring, caving and jungle hikes.

 Chichen Itza is arguably Mexico’s most impressive Mayan site.
-Chichen Itza is the largest Mayan ruins in the región and will stun even the most reluctant of young sightseers.
+It is the largest Mayan ruins in the región and will stun even the most reluctant of young sightseers.
 Dominating the centre of the city is the Temple of Kukulkan, often referred to as El Castillo (the castle), which is one of the New Seven Wonders of the World.
 In the Great Ball Court kids will love testing the acoustics by whispering at one end and seeing if parents can hear them 500 feet away at the other end (kids, whispering?!).
 At Tzompantli or the Skull Wall guides will regale colourful stories of human sacrifice as children listen wide-eyed and stare at the reliefs of skull racks and skeletonised warriors.
 Bedtime stories will never be the same…

-Merida is the capital of the Yucatan and a good base from where to visit Chichen Itza.
-Known as the White City, it is an imposing colonial city full of impressive neoclassical mansions, once home of sisal barons.
+Merida, capital of the Yucatan, is an imposing colonial city full of impressive neo-classical mansions, once home of sisal barons.
 The key attractions are grouped around the Central Plaza such as the Governor’s Palace and the country’s oldest cathedral.
 Families will love cruising the Paseo de Montejo, Merida’s Champs-Elysees, by horse and carriage.
 Children can enjoy bartering in the lively handicraft markets with their street performers, folklore dancers and live bands playing the traditional Salsa and Son music.
 In Merida you can stay in boutique hotels in town or in lovely haciendas in the surrounding countryside.
 You can also enjoy a cookery course here – the perfect place to swot up on your nachos, enchiladas, quesadillas and tortillas!

 Sian Ka’an Biosphere